 529 college savings plans do affect financial aid, but not to the degree you might think.
 When determining your child’s Expected Family Contribution (EFC), which is the formula used to gauge financial aid, the percentage of parents’ assets that will be used to pay for college expenses is capped at 5.64%.
 For the child’s assets, the amount assessed is 20.0%.4

 Myth 5: 529 accounts are difficult to open and maintain.

 It’s simple to open and fund a 529 account.
-But before you do, be sure to talk to your financial advisor.
+But before you do, be sure to talk to your financial professional.
 He or she can help you decide which plan may be the best fit for your family.
-Your advisor can also help you manage the investment options, determine how much to invest, and oversee the distribution phase when the time comes.
+Your financial professional can also help you manage the investment options, determine how much to invest, and oversee the distribution phase when the time comes.